Travis d'Arnaud Preview, Player Props: Braves vs. Phillies

 Travis d'Arnaud At The Plate

-- In 16.4% of his games this season, he has hit a long ball, and 4.5% of his trips to the plate.
+- Looking at the 62 games he has played this season, he's hit a home run in 10 of them (16.1%), and in 4.4% of his trips to the plate.

-- d'Arnaud has had at least one RBI in 39.3% of his games this season (24 of 61), with two or more RBI 11 times (18.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- d'Arnaud has had an RBI in 24 games this season (38.7%), including 11 multi-RBI outings (17.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.